Independently Tested & Verified

 Is Cursor built on VS Code?

 Yes, Cursor is a fork of VS Code (VSCodium).
 This means any extension you currently use in VS Code will work natively in Cursor, and your settings can be imported with a single click.
+The transition from VS Code to Cursor is designed to be seamless --- your keybindings, color themes, snippets, and installed extensions carry over automatically.

 Does Cursor steal my code?

 Cursor offers a “Privacy Mode” which ensures your code is never stored or used to train future AI models.
 This mode is suitable for most enterprise security requirements, though highly secure air-gapped environments may still prefer strictly local models.
+On the Business tier, zero-data-retention is enabled by default, providing an additional layer of assurance for organizations with strict compliance requirements.

 Is Cursor better than GitHub Copilot?

 For almost all use cases in 2026, yes.
 Copilot is primarily an autocomplete and chat tool.
 Cursor is deeply integrated into the editor’s architecture, allowing it to autonomously read your file tree, execute multi-file edits (via Composer), and debug terminal errors automatically.
+The gap is most apparent in refactoring scenarios --- where Copilot suggests changes one file at a time, Cursor makes coordinated changes across your entire project simultaneously.

 Which AI model is best to use inside Cursor?

 As of March 2026, Claude Sonnet 4.6 is widely considered the best model for complex coding tasks inside Cursor, offering significantly better logic and fewer syntax errors than earlier-generation models.
+GPT-5.4 is a strong alternative for simpler tasks where speed is prioritized over reasoning depth.
+Most professional users default to Claude Sonnet 4.6 and switch to GPT-5.4 when they need faster responses for straightforward code generation.